XinyueZ/wikipedia-google-place-together/README.md

 [![Build Status](https://travis-ci.org/XinyueZ/wikipedia-google-place-together.svg?branch=master)](https://travis-ci.org/XinyueZ/wikipedia-google-place-together)

 > This is a temporary repository  that will no longer be maintained.

 - Use Google Android Place API
 	- No chance to load more places with place-api of play-service.
 - Use Wikipedia Geo-Search
 	- As compensation to use Wikipedia Api.

+# For map-app initilization this project can be copy-paste used directly.

 # Don't forget map-key, this repo doesn't contain.